Use this simple recipe to make the BEST homemade Banana Pancakes with basic ingredients. Follow the tips and tricks below to make extra fluffy cakes!

 Homemade Banana Pancakes Ingredients

-The ingredients for homemade pancakes are pantry staples with the exception of my maybe Greek yogurt and the ripe bananas.
+The ingredients for a pancake recipe are pantry staples with the exception of my maybe Greek yogurt and the ripe bananas.

 - All purpose flour, baking powder and salt – You can also add some cinnamon or nutmeg to your dry mixture for seasoning.